loopstick/ArduinoTutorial/README.md

  hint: you can use Male-Female jumpers to connect directly from the ultrasonic sensor to your Arduino
  <img src="/images/jumper_MtoF.jpg" width="200">

-install the ultrasonic library by Erick Simoes: https://github.com/ErickSimoes/Ultrasonic

-- Simple Ultrasonic example code:
+- Simple Ultrasonic example code using [Erick Simoe's Ultrasonic](https://github.com/ErickSimoes/Ultrasonic)library:
   - [10a_UltrasonicSimple_werk.ino](/examples/10_Ultrasonic/10a_UltrasonicSimple_werk/10a_UltrasonicSimple_werk.ino)
   - [10b_UltrasonicSimple_InCm.ino](/examples/10_Ultrasonic/10b_UltrasonicSimple_InCm/)